-Packaging Material
+Packaging Materials

 With the aim to effectively reduce the use of packaging materials and avoid waste, unless customers request, all our logs are sold unpackaged and packaging materials are limited to metal straps and plastic wrap.
-In 2020, we consumed a total of 20 (2019:20) rolls of metal strap and 5 (2019: 5) rolls of plastic wrap for packaging.
+In 2021, we consumed a total of 0.84 tonne (2020: 0.60 tonne) of metal strap and 0.27 tonne (2020: 0.15 tonne) rolls of plastic wrap for packaging.

-Electricity and Others
+Electricity